Function is our focus.

 As speech and language professionals, Smart Mouth Therapy can assess and guide treatment to ensure your child is meeting communication milestones, all through a myofunctional lens.

-Accent Modification
+Accent Modification for adults

 Are you a professional who wants to improve your communication skills?
 Do you feel people focus less on what you say and more on how you say it?
 Or do you just want to brush up on your spoken English?
 Working together, we can address your speech concerns, set achievable goals, and help you communicate clearly.